Firm hacked to spread ransomware had previous security flaws

 A 2019 ransomware attack also rode into computers through another company’s add-on software component to the Kaseya VSA, causing more limited damage than the recent attack.
 Some experts have tied that earlier assault to some of the same hackers who later formed REvil, the Russian-language syndicate blamed for the latest attack.

 And in 2014, Kaseya’s own founders sued the company in a dispute over responsibility for a VSA security flaw that allowed hackers to launch a separate cryptocurrency scheme.
-The court case has not been previously reported.
+The court case does not appear to have been previously reported outside of a brief 2015 mention in a technical blog post.
 At the time, the founders denied responsibility for the vulnerability, calling the company’s charges against them a “bogus assertion.”

 Nearly all of Kaseya’s security problems have as their root cause well-understood coding vulnerabilities that should have been addressed earlier, said cybersecurity expert Katie Moussouris, the founder and CEO of Luta Security.

-Note: This article has been corrected to note that news of a court case involving Kaseya and its founders was previously described in a 2015 technical blog post.